pblabs/zen/README.markdown

 Zen is a simple, minimal, fast, general purpose javascript module stack engine.

-Basically it's extend the idea of http://github.com/creationix/stack to general purpose application.
+It extends the idea of http://github.com/creationix/stack to general purpose application.

 ## Install